-14 Jun Saint Basil the Great, Bishop of Caesarea, Confessor and Doctor of the Church
+14 Jun Saint Basil the Great, Bishop, Confessor, and Doctor of the Church

 Today is the feast day of Saint Basil.
 Ora pro nobis.

 Saint Basil was born probably 329; and died January 1, 379.
 He ranks after Athanasius as a defender of the Oriental Church against the heresies of the fourth century.
 With his friend Gregory of Nazianzus and his brother Gregory of Nyssa, he makes up the trio known as “The Three Cappadocians”, far outclassing the other two in practical genius and actual achievement.
 St. Basil the Elder, father of St. Basil the Great, was the son of a Christian of good birth and his wife, Macrina both of whom suffered for the faith during the persecution of Maximinus Galerius (305-314), spending several years of hardship in the wild mountains of Pontus.
 St. Basil the Elder was noted for his virtue (Acta SS, May, VII) and also won considerable reputation as a teacher in Caesarea.
 He married Emmelia, the daughter of a Martyr and became the father of ten children.
 Three of these, Macrina, Basil, and Gregory are honoured as Saints; and of the sons, Peter, Gregory, and Basil attained the dignity of the episcopate.